caiovpsilveira/Simple-Maze-Path-Finder/README.md

 The maze can be inputted in a file, representing the maze as a grid of maze cells.
 Each cell can be of four values: "S" for start cell, "E" for end cell, "F" for maze paths (free), and "B", for maze walls (blocked).
 The first value of the input must be L, the number of lines in the maze grid, followed by C, the number of columns in the maze grid.
 After that, the cell values, by column.
+There must be exactly one start cell and one end cell.
 Examples of input can be found in the directory "tests".

 ## Output
 If the path is found, the path found will be collored by yellow, and the sequence of cells travelled will be outputted.
 The rendered maze will be updated after each step done by the algorithm.
 Note that this program outputs only the first minimum path it finds.